go-toolsmith/astequal/README.md

 # astexp
 Like regular expressions, but for Go AST.

+## Use cases

+`astexp` intended to be used by Go tools that examine `go/ast` nodes for specific patterns.

+This list includes programs like:
+- Static code analyzers and linters
+- Go code analyzers
+- Editor/IDE extensions for code search by syntax-aware queries
+- Source-level code optimizers

 ## Description

 This description is taken from `astexp/doc.go` as a temporary placeholder.